uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 django_on_heroku.settings(locals()) # bottom of the file
 ```

-Commit your files and deploy the application using a git integration following the instructions: [https://devcenter.heroku.com/articles/git](https://devcenter.heroku.com/articles/git).
+Commit your files and deploy the application using a the heroku command line tool.
+See [their article on how to do this](https://devcenter.heroku.com/articles/git).

 Run your migrations, create a Superuser, and ensure your application functionality works.